damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.html.md

 - If an email is a quote, forward to appropriate sales people.
 - If an email is a refund or other billing request, forward to ar@gitlab.com.
 - If an email is a license issue or question, forward to support@gitlab.com.
+- If an email is received(contact request, account questions, etc. etc.), check in sfdc if there is an account owner.
+If there is, forward the email to the owner and change the case into their name if there is an open case.
+If the account owner is Chad or Hank, this is the default.
+Forward all inquiries/requests to Chad and he will take care of them.
+Also switch the sfdc case into Chad's name as well.

 ## Newsletters<a name="newsletters"></a>